EdwinZhanCN/edwinzhancn.github.io/docs/PhotoLib/Nikon-D100.md

 # Nikon D100 Featured
 Shot with Nikon D100, edited in Lightroom

+Once crowned the unrivaled king of consumer-grade **CCD cameras**, the Nikon D100 can now be yours for less than fifty dollars.
+When I first cradled this venerable device and pressed the shutter, the crisp, melodious whisper of its curtain revealed that time had scarcely touched its soul.
+Its remarkable dynamic range and film-like hues rendered post-processing not just effortless but a genuine pleasure.

+And This is a collection of photographs that celebrate the timeless artistry of the D100.

 ![Image1](./attachments/IMG_0395.png)
 - **Camera Make**: NIKON CORPORATION
 - **Camera Model**: NIKON D100